Biocxifu/SpotSweeper/README.md

 ### Estimate the immune cell infiltration score
-In fact, this applies not only to the gene set of immune cells, but also to other gene sets, depending on the research purpose
+This assertion holds true not only for gene sets related to immune cells but extends to other gene sets as well, contingent on the objectives of the research.
 ```
 tissue <- CellScore(object = tissue,method = 'AddModuleScore',genelist = NULL)
 tissue <- CellScore(object = tissue,method = 'ssGSEA',genelist = NULL,parallel.sz = 4)